 #6: Using the Digitile Tagging System

-Digitile is powered by artificial intelligence to auto-tag your Google Drive files so you don’t have to.
-In addition, you have the flexibility to add custom tags designed to provide team-wide visibility of every file whether they’re in team shared folders or your own.
+Digitile lets you add tags, phew, finally a tool that makes Google Drive easier to use!
+Powered by artificial intelligence, Digitile auto-tags your Google Drive files.
+In addition, you have the flexibility to add custom tags designed to provide team-wide visibility of every file, whether they're in the team shared folders or your own.
 Digitile works to give Google Drive users a familiar method of organization, without missing out on all of the perks of Google Drive.

 #7: Advanced Search